© Photo copyright BJ Kirschhoffer/Polar Bears International.

 Strategies and actions identified in the Plan are geared to meeting these objectives.

 The Range States affirmed continued support for mitigating human-polar bear conflicts.
 Since 2009, the Range States have formed a working group of bear conflict experts which has been working to develop proactive strategies for mitigating these conflicts, including developing best management practices.
 Significant progress has been made on development of a database that is an important tool for analyzing conflict data at local and regional scales.

 Following a commitment made in 2011 to explore mechanisms to counter the threat of poaching and illegal trade in polar bears and polar bear parts, the Range States endorsed 6 recommendations regarding trade in polar bears that strengthen international cooperation among law enforcement agencies and improve the clarity of legal trade data.

 Additionally, the States formed a Traditional Ecological Knowledge (TEK) working group to establish guidelines for including TEK in management decisions to consider the differing legal mandates of each country.

 The inaugural Range States Polar Bear Conservation Award was presented to Dr. Erik W. Born (Greenland).
 This award recognizes individuals and/or organizations for long-term/extraordinary service and major contribution towards to conservation of polar bears.

 The next meeting of the Parties will be held in 2017 in the United States.

-Note from PBI: Our senior director of conservation, Geoff York, took part in the meeting as a delegate with the IUCN Polar Bear Specialist Group.
-Read his blog post about the meeting here.
+Polar Bears International's senior director of conservation, Geoff York, took part in the meeting as a delegate with the IUCN Polar Bear Specialist Group.